 Level of Difficulty

-The government placed a strong emphasis on infrastructure construction and rehabilitation during the economic boom years.
-This effort led to the restoration of primary and secondary roads, railways, schools, and health centers across the country.
-However, while the improved transportation network has facilitated the movement of people and goods, schools and health facilities continue to suffer from a shortage of qualified staff.
-Furthermore, the economic downturn that followed the post-2014 period led to the suspension of most construction and maintenance projects.
-Even before this, irregular maintenance had been an issue due to corruption, and many main overland roads deteriorated back to their previous condition.
+During the economic boom years, the Angolan government prioritized infrastructure construction and rehabilitation.
+These efforts restored primary and secondary roads, railways, schools and health centers across much of the country.
+While the improved transport network facilitated the movement of people and goods, schools and health facilities have continued to face shortages of qualified personnel.
+Moreover, the economic downturn after 2014 led to the suspension of most construction and maintenance projects.
+Even before the crisis, irregular upkeep was common because of corruption and weak institutional oversight, and many major overland routes subsequently deteriorated to their previous condition.

-Similarly, despite promises to enhance services, economic activities are hindered by an unreliable electricity supply, and only half of the population has access to clean drinking water.
-The process of rapid urbanization has given rise to large, densely populated informal settlements in urban areas where residents lack access to basic necessities such as water, electricity, sanitation, health care and education.
+Similarly, despite official commitments to improve service provision, economic activity remains constrained by an unreliable electricity supply, and only about half of the population has access to clean drinking water.
+Rapid urbanization has fueled the growth of large, densely populated informal settlements, where residents often lack basic services, including water, electricity, sanitation, health care and education.

 Structural constraints

-Civil society action in Angola faces significant structural constraints and deliberate regime-imposed obstacles.
-The 1990s witnessed a surge in civic activism, with civil society associations, primarily churches, playing an active and vocal role in advocating for peace and a negotiated resolution to the conflict.
-However, the government has increasingly restricted the space for independent civil society activities since the lead-up to the first postwar elections in 2008.
+Civil society activity in Angola faces substantial structural constraints and deliberate obstacles imposed by the regime.
+During the 1990s, civic activism expanded markedly, with civil society organizations – primarily churches – playing a visible role in advocating peace and a negotiated end to the conflict.
+Since the run-up to the first postwar elections in 2008, however, the government has progressively narrowed the space for independent civil society action.

-The government has promoted the growth of “organized civil society,” which includes associations active in “non-political” areas responsible for delivering services such as education, health, water and sanitation on behalf of the government.
-Simultaneously, it has nurtured or established “dependent” civil society organizations that allocate funds to improve the regime’s image.
+At the same time, authorities have promoted the expansion of what they term “organized civil society,” comprising associations active in ostensibly non-political fields such as education, health, water and sanitation, which deliver services on behalf of the state.
+In parallel, the government has fostered or created “dependent” civil society organizations that channel funding toward activities designed to enhance the regime’s public image.

-Churches, including the Catholic Church, which appeared largely supportive of the government until the 2017 elections, have adopted more critical and independent positions, openly criticizing the government.
-Similarly, established independent NGOs like Action for Rural Development and Environment (ADRA), Omunga and SOS Habitat have been active in rural and peri-urban areas, successfully challenging the government on specific issues such as rural livelihoods and housing.
+Churches, including the Catholic Church, which had largely aligned with the government until the 2017 elections, have since adopted more critical and independent positions and have openly challenged government policies.
+Established independent non-governmental organizations – such as Action for Rural Development and Environment (ADRA), Omunga and SOS Habitat – have also remained active in rural and peri-urban areas, successfully pressing the government on specific issues, including rural livelihoods and housing rights.

 Civil society traditions

-The MPLA’s overwhelming control over political and economic affairs severely limits the space for dissenting voices to emerge.
-Despite the potential for class conflict and social unrest driven by the increasing frustration of marginalized urban youth, Angola currently experiences very few open conflicts.
-While mounting frustration due to the ongoing economic crisis and lack of opportunities is palpable, it has not escalated into violence, with grievances finding expression mainly through peaceful, albeit regularly suppressed, protests.
+The MPLA’s overwhelming control over political and economic affairs severely limits space for dissenting voices.
+Despite the potential for class conflict and social unrest driven by mounting frustration among marginalized urban youth, Angola currently experiences very few open conflicts.
+While frustration because of the ongoing economic crisis and lack of opportunities is palpable, it has not escalated into violence, and grievances are expressed mainly through peaceful, albeit regularly suppressed, protests.

-The separatist rebellion in the northern Cabinda province remains active, albeit at a localized and low level, and sporadic incidents of violence occur in the diamond-producing Lunda provinces.
+The separatist rebellion in the northern Cabinda province remains active – albeit localized and low-level – and sporadic incidents of violence occur in the diamond-producing Lunda provinces.
 These regions are also the only ones where ethnoregional identities play a role in local conflicts.
 Otherwise, there are no open divisions along ethnic or religious fault lines.

 Conflict intensity